Nivek Ogre: Other musical ventures

 Ogre became involved with Pigface, an industrial music collective formed by Martin Atkins, on their 1990 debut Gub.
 He sang on the song "Tapeworm" and was featured on the 1991 live album Welcome to Mexico...
 Asshole.
 Ogre also contributed to the studio albums Fook (1992) and Notes from Thee Underground (1994), and the live album Truth Will Out (1993) as a guitarist.
 Ogre again teamed up with Atkins to form the band Ritalin, later renamed Rx.
 The duo's only release, 1998's Bedside Toxicology, provided a showcase for Ogre's singing, something which he had worked on while spending time in Seattle.
 Ogre also made several contributions to KMFDM, providing vocals for the song "Torture" on their 1997 album Symbols.
 He joined the band as a guest musician for their Symbols tour.
 He said of his experience: "There was a really great vibe on that tour and I really got along with all the people and it gave me a chance to laugh maniacally".
 He worked with KMFDM again in 1999, singing on the songs "That's All" and "Full Worm Garden" for the album Adios.

 Ogre appeared on The Final Cut's 1991 debut album, Consumed, alongside Chris Connelly, and provided Monster Voodoo Machine a remix of the song "Copper Theft" on their 1994 album Defense Mechanism.
 Ogre worked with Mark Walk on several tracks for the 1996 video game Descent II and later on a remix of "Smothered Hope" for the album Remix dystemper in 1998.
 The pair also provided a remix of the song "Edge of the World" by The Crüxshadows on their release Shadowbox.
-He covered the song "Borderline" by Madonna for the album Virgin Vocies 2000: A Tribute to Madonna and appeared on cEvin Key's 2001 solo album, The Ghost of Each Room.
+He covered the song "Borderline" by Madonna for the album Virgin Voices 2000: A Tribute to Madonna and appeared on cEvin Key's 2001 solo album, The Ghost of Each Room.
 Ogre supplied a remix of the track "Wraith" for John Carpenter's 2014 album Lost Themes and also contributed to the 2015 Demons (1985 film) remix album.